thehubdao/dcl-edit-dev-log/log/002-happy-new-year.md

 When inspecting an entity, we see all the components on that entity.
 We also want to be able to remove them.
 This is now possible by clicking the red "X".

 ![grafik](https://user-images.githubusercontent.com/11379989/211175843-53c6a7db-17fc-43e6-bf23-bdd1152c25c2.png)

+## Zoom when in context menu

+In some cases, like right-clicking some objects, a context menu will pop up.
+This can technical be so big, that it needs to show a scroll bar and the user needs to scroll in it with the mouse wheel.
+But when scrolling in the context menu, while the mouse is also over the scene view, the main scene camera will also scroll in or out.
+This should not happen and is now fixed.